movementkitchen/website/src/pages/index.md

 Movement coaching could be the very thing you are looking for.

-Our unique, research-based approach bridges the gap between physiotherapy and strength and conditioning.
+Our unique, evidence-based approach bridges the gap between physiotherapy and strength and conditioning.
 It aims to help you build more balanced muscle use patterns and more robust functional strength, so you can move with ease in whatever modality of exercise you choose.